 Most medications are allowed on planes.
 You can bring injectable medications (like an insulin pen or peptides).
 Make sure to tell the TSA officer that you have diabetes or use peptides and clearly identify these items.
 If you need needles or syringes to inject the medication, it’s okay to have them in your carry-on.
 This is only okay if you have your injectable medication along with them.

-Pack your prescriptions in your carry-on – Make sure you pack your prescriptions in your carry-on, just in case your checked luggage gets lost.
-Also, this will help if customs go through your luggage and has any questions about your prescriptions; you can address it right then and there.
+Always make sure to pack your prescriptions in your carry-on in case your checked luggage gets lost.
+If customs go through your bags and has any questions about your prescriptions, you can address them right then and there.

-Keep your prescriptions in the original containers – Make sure you keep your prescriptions in the original, clearly, labeled containers.
-The last thing you want to do is give the impression that you are traveling with medication that was not prescribed for your use.
+Keep your prescriptions in the original, clearly, labeled containers.
+The last thing you want to do is give the impression that you are traveling with medication prescribed to someone else.